 230 Strand St., Room 336, St. Helens, OR 97051

-We have six Deputy District Attorneys in addition to the District Attorney.
+We have five Deputy District Attorneys in addition to the District Attorney.

 Not every victim is required to testify in court.
 Many cases resolve prior to trial by way of a negotiated sentence.
 Negotiated sentences are designed to balance the interests of both parties, as long as it protects the public and provides justice to the victim.
 A victim’s concerns and rights are always part of a prosecutor’s consideration in negotiating a disposition.